-SRS routinely samples along the Savannah River at locations up and downstream of SRS tributaries, including at a location where liquid discharges from VEGP enter the river.
-However, during the 2020 COVID-19 pandemic, the South Carolina boat ramps were closed, and the routine sampling locations could not be accessed.
-SRS collected grab samples at alternate locations to ensure Savannah River sampling and monitoring was maintained during this time.
+SRS routinely samples along the Savannah River at locations up and downstream of SRS tributaries, including at a location where liquid discharges from Vogtle Electric Generating Plant (VEGP) enter the river.

-Five locations along the river, as Figure 5-7 shows, continued to serve as environmental surveillance points in 2020.
+Five locations along the river, as Figure 5-7 shows, continued to serve as environmental surveillance points in 2021.
 SRS collects samples weekly at these river locations for tritium, gross alpha, gross beta, and gamma analyses.
 SRS also collects samples annually for strontium, technetium, and actinides to provide a more comprehensive suite of radionuclides.